Joseph Humphreys: Biography

 Joseph Edward Humphreys was born in New York City on October 17, 1872.
-He grew up at 54 Oliver Street in the Lower East Side, not far from the birthplace of future Governor of New York Alfred E. Smith, and who later was a childhood friend.
+He grew up at 54 Oliver Street on the Lower East Side, not far from the birthplace of future Governor of New York Alfred E. Smith, and who later was a childhood friend.
 His father died when he was 11 years old and became a newsboy to help support his family.
 During his years as a newsboy, he was known as a "lusty-lunged youngster" whose voice led him to obtain a position at the New York Produce Exchange as a broker's page.
 To make some extra money, Humphreys also began singing in clubs, smokers and benefits.
 At age 15, he was a bartender and later became a mascot of the old Nonpareil Athletic Club where he was originally introduced to boxing.
 It was while performing at Gus Maisch's Little Casino in 1888, a popular establishment near New Bowery, that he agreed to be a last minute replacement as the night's official ring announcer when the regular man was unable to appear.
 Humphreys became an instant success and became a full-time announcer.

 By the early 20th century, Humphreys had become the single most popular boxing announcer in the New York-area.
 Harry Grayson, boxing writer for the New York World-Telegram once wrote, "Joe Humphreys had voice, presence, personality, tact, and razorblade Irish wit".
 He was particularly known for his distinctive and colorful announcing style, mannerisms and catchphrases, most notably, "the win-ah and new champion!" when announcing a title change.
 He was also able to silence noisy and unruly crowds by shouting "Quiet please!" following with a "mollifying spread of his arms".

 In August 1910, he and actor Raymond Hitchcock purchased the original Chinese Theatre in Chinatown, Manhattan and turned it into the first movie theatre in the area.
 The movie house failed to catch on in the Chinese-American community, partly due to the ongoing Tong wars, and they eventually sold the property to the New York Rescue Society for use as a mission.

 He also developed both close friendships and friendly rivalries with fellow announcers Tim Hurst and Charles J. Harvey, outlasting Harvey when he retired from announcing to become secretary of the New York Boxing Commission following the passage of the Frawley Law in 1911 and eventually became a manager.
 When Tex Rickard began promoting boxing at the old Madison Square Garden in 1925, Humphreys was hired as official ring announcer and was present at many of the top prize fights held at the venue including Jack Dempsey's bouts against Georges Carpentier, Luis Firpo and Gene Tunney.
 He was a major fan of Gene Tunney and Jack Dempsey, regarding the latter as "the most devastating fighter ever to step in the ring".
 He often claimed that Dempsey's bout against Firpo was "the most exciting he had ever witnessed".